stolksdorf/vitreum/docs/options.md

 `dev` - boolean indicating to certain steps if we are doing a dev step.
 Automatically set by detecting environment, but you can manually set it. _default:_ `auto on env`

-`static` - boolean indicating if during a build vitreum should also render a static html version of each entry point. _default:_ `false`
+`static` - boolean indicating if during a build vitreum should also render a static html version of each entry point.
+If set when using `dev` starts a simple internal http server with livereloading to serve your static files. _default:_ `false`

+`rootPath` - the path that will be prefixed in the renderer to each of paths of the assets.
+This is useful if the entrypoint needs to be served from subpath, such as with Github pages. _default:_ `'/'`

-`embed` - boolean or array of regexes indicating which assets should be base64 encoding and embedding into the bundle. *Not implimented yet*.
+~`embed` - boolean or array of regexes indicating which assets should be base64 encoding and embedding into the bundle. *Not implimented yet*.~

 `bundle` - an array of [globs]() that should be ignored when considering which packages to bundle in `libs.js`.
 This is useful when using private npm modules. _defaults:_ `[]`